-Minimum requirements for eligibility to the program include high school diploma or GED and satisfactory scores on the Algebra Test for Health Programs, the Math Test for Health Programs, and all five subsections of the TEAS V AH.
+Minimum requirements for eligibility to the program include high school diploma or GED and satisfactory scores on all five subsections of the Teat of Essential Academic Skills V for Allied Health (TEAS V AH).

 When a student completes all sections of the application process and meets minimum criteria, they will be provisionally accepted into the program and assigned a seat in the next available class.
 Therefore, it is important to complete the application, testing and transcript acquisition process as soon as possible.
 The student will be notified of their provisional acceptance in a timely manner.
 Final admission into the program is contingent upon submission of satisfactory physical examination/immunization forms, drug screen and criminal background check.

 Core courses with an RTE prefix may not be taken on a Pass/Fail option.

 Requirements for the Associate in Science Degree for Hospital Based Radiographer graduates:

 Pensacola State College provides a means for graduates of JRCERT accredited Hospital-based two-year programs who are currently registered Radiologic Technologist to pursue an Associate Degree.
 To qualify, the applicant must submit an application to the College and the Allied Health Department.
 The applicant must also submit an official transcript to the College and hold a current RT registration without restriction.
 Once the applicant has completed the required general education courses, he or she would receive 62 credits and would be awarded the Associate in Science degree.
 Please contact the Allied Health Department for advising.